luppx/luppx.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Research Assistant in the Department of Computing at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk), supervised by [Prof. Hongxia Yang](https://www4.comp.polyu.edu.hk/~hongxyang/).
+I am a first-year PhD student in the Department of Computing at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk), supervised by [Prof. Hongxia Yang](https://www4.comp.polyu.edu.hk/~hongxyang/).
 Previously, I worked as a software engineer at [Tencent](https://www.tencent.com/en-us/) for over two years.
 I received my Master’s Degree in Computer Technology from the School of Computer Science and Engineering at [South China University of Technology](https://www.scut.edu.cn/en/) in 2022, where I conducted research in the MLC Lab under the supervision of [Prof. Wing W. Y. Ng](https://www2.scut.edu.cn/cs/2017/0629/c22284a328086/page.htm).
 I obtained my Bachelor’s Degree in Industrial Engineering from the same university in 2019.

 My current research interests primarily focus on Large Language Models (LLMs), with a particular emphasis on post-training.